-In these special circumstances, the fees you’ll pay to have your pet evaluated and treated are higher than at your regular veterinarian.
-To avoid sticker shock, a member of the staff will usually talk to you immediately about the estimated costs, and will ask you to sign paperwork stating that you agree to pay for your pet’s care.
-They may even require a deposit before beginning treatment.
+Due to the specialized services they provide, the fees you’ll pay to have your pet evaluated and treated by an emergency vet are higher than they’d be at your regular veterinarian.
+To avoid any surprises, a member of the staff will usually talk to you immediately about the estimated costs.
+You’ll likely need to sign paperwork stating that you agree to pay for your pet’s care, and they might require a deposit before beginning treatment.

-In most emergency clinics, your pet will be rushed into a back room where the vet and technicians will provide critical care.
+In most emergency clinics, pets are treated in a back room where the vet and technicians provide critical care.
 But will the vet allow you to stay with your pet when the major crisis is over?

 After the veterinarian saw how far back Honey’s nail had broken, he wanted to take her into the back to cut it the rest of the way and bandage her paw.
 I replied that I preferred to stay with her, to which the doctor warned me that cutting the nail would hurt her.
 It was obvious the vet was worried that I would feel distressed by seeing Honey in pain.
 Or that I would be in the way.

 I reassured the doctor that I knew Honey would yelp.
-I also understood he would need his technician to restrain her so she wouldn’t pull away, but I knew Honey would feel more relaxed with me at her side.
-He agreed and I stroked Honey’s ears and spoke gently to her while the vet worked on her nail.
-Yes, she cried once.
-But I know she was more relaxed with me nearby.
+I also understood she would need her technician to restrain Honey so she wouldn’t pull away.
+But I knew Honey would feel more relaxed with me at her side.
+The vet agreed, so I stroked Honey’s ears and spoke gently to her while the vet took care of the nail.
+And yes, she did cry once.

-If an emergency vet wants to separate you from your pet, try to anticipate their objections.
-If you can see the situation from her point of view, you’ll be more likely to convince them that your presence will help your pet.
+If you want to stay near your pet while they’re treated, try to anticipate the vet’s objections.
+If you can see the situation from their point of view, you’ll be more likely to convince them that your presence will help your pet.

-One of my greatest fears is that Honey will injure herself or get sick while we’re anchored away from shore or underway.
+One of my greatest fears is that Honey will get injured or sick while we’re anchored away from shore or underway.
 Living on a boat and not owning a car, routine medical care is challenging enough without the stress of an actual emergency.
 So, I’m actually relieved to have this minor emergency behind me.
 I learned a lot about what to do in a serious emergency to get Honey the care she needs.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.